cyhex/BeatstepProController/README.md

 **Control Mode:**

 * Support for relative control changes
-* Automaping of rotaries (1-4, 9-12) to Device Macro 1-8
+* Automaping (Macro) of rotaries (1-4, 9-12) to Device Macro 1-8
-* Rotaries 5-8, 13-16 are freely assignable.
+* Automaping (Parameters) of rotaries (5-8, 13-16) to Device Params 1-8 (paging with step buttons 5 and 6)
 * Step button 15 and 16 : Previous / next preset of active device
 * Step button 1 and 2: Previous / next Track
 * Step button 3 and 4: Previous / next Device
+* Step button 5 and 6: Previous / next Param Page

 **Global**